 Productivity in the United Kingdom averaged 76.14 points from 1971 until 2022, reaching an all time high of 106 points in the third quarter of 2020 and a record low of 43.30 points in the first quarter of 1971.
 This page provides the latest reported value for - United Kingdom Productivity - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United Kingdom Productivity - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Productivity in the United Kingdom is expected to be 102.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Productivity in the United Kingdom to stand at 104.00 in 12 months time.
-In the long-term, the United Kingdom Productivity is projected to trend around 108.00 Index Points in 2020, according to our econometric models.
+Productivity in the United Kingdom is expected to be 102.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United Kingdom Productivity is projected to trend around 102.90 points in 2023 and 103.20 points in 2024, according to our econometric models.